Loading...

 How to directly insert images, illustrations, and figures into a Paratext project from a searchable database

 The SIL Repository provides over 2800 black and white or color illustrations.
 Finding the best image among so many can be a challenge.
-However, it is now possible to do an image search from within Paratext, searching by chapter reference or by keyword in multiple languages.
+The best approach is to do an image search from within Paratext, searching by chapter reference or by keyword in multiple languages.
 Here's how:

 Download and Unzip Image Files and Folders